 govendor test -v -race +local

-There are MongoDB integration tests, which require a local running instance of MongoDB.
+There are MongoDB and Etcd integration tests, which require local running instances of MongoDB and Etcd.
 These can be skipped (along with long running tests) by using the command:

 govendor test -v -race -short +local

 To connect to a MongoDB instance, please use the environment variable

 export MONGO_TEST_URL=localhost:27017.
 To connect to an Etcd instance, please use the environment variable

 Configuration sourcing and dynamic updates <a name="config"></a>